The pastor reached down and crossed my child’s forehead with a thumb of dark ash.

 Our high priest became tempted flesh and prevailed without rejecting the vulnerability in himself.
 Scribbled it on no list to be burned, held it as no shame to be blotted out.

 He simply embraced it as a way to cling to his Father, for the glory of his Father.

 The apostle Paul knew this, and how our humanness and sinfulness are not the same thing.
 And he learned, as we will go on learning, how we must treasure our desperate posture, lest we forget the story.

 Three times I pleaded with the Lord to take it away from me.
 But he said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”
 Therefore I will boast all the more gladly about my weaknesses, so that Christ’s power may rest on me.
 2 Corinthians 12: 8-9

 Jesus, who calls the children to himself – even the forgotten ones who are still stirring inside adult hearts.

 Jesus, who frees us now from our sinfulness, but not yet from the excruciating gift of being fully human.
 Never from the needs that drop us to his feet.

 “Remember that you are dust,” she said to us.
 “And to dust you shall return.”

 Friends, go on and feel fragile.
-Go on and be weak on your knees, overwhelmed with sorrow to the point of death, that you might live again and for the very first time in Jesus, the human Christ.
+Go on and be weak on your knees, overwhelmed with sorrow to the point of death, that you might find yourselves alive again and again and again, or for the very first time in Jesus, the human Christ.